-- □ Monday Fundamental (Session 1) and Gas Sources (Session 2) - □ Tuesday Instruments (Session 3) and Pumps (Session 4) - U Wednesday Pumps (cont.) & Vacuum Hardware and Fabrications (Session 5) - Thursday System Engineering (Session 6.1) and Vacuum Calculations (1D and MolFlow demonstrations) - □ Friday System Integration (Session 6.2) and Beam Vacuum Interactions (Session 7) - There are daily homework, must submitted by Friday (if not earlier), for grade students - ✤ No final exam.
-Grade will be based on class participation (60%) and homework (40%)
+- Monday Fundamental (Session 1) and Gas Sources (Session 2) - □ Tuesday Instruments (Session 3) and Pumps (Session 4) - □ Wednesday Pumps (cont.) & Vacuum Hardware and Fabrications (Session 5) - ☐ Thursday System Engineering (Session 6.1) and Vacuum Calculations (1D and MolFlow demonstrations) - ☐ Friday System Integration (Session 6.2) and Beam Vacuum Interactions (Session 7) - There are daily homework, and all must submitted by Friday (if not earlier), for grade students - There will be no final exam.
+Grade will be based on class participation (70%) and homework (30%)